nagpal-suhani/nagpal-suhani/README.md

 ## 💡 About Me

 - 💻 Aspiring engineer passionate about **Autonomous Robotics** and **Machine Learning**
-- 🧠 Interested in AI-powered solutions for real-world impact
+- 🧠 Interested in using AI for real-world impact
 - 🌱 Always learning, building, and collaborating!
----

 ## 🚀 Featured Projects